RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 Your reviewers might provide feedback
-(e.g. "The code doesn't seem to execute at the right timer event...", "Can you document somewhere the manufacturer number on the electronics box?").
+(e.g. "The code doesn't seem to execute at the right timer event...", "Can you document somewhere the manufacturer number of the electronics box you used?").
 If all goes well,
 your reviewers will approve your commits and have them merged into `main`.